cultureamp/cultureamp-front-end-scripts/README.md

 ### ESLint

-By default our ESLint configuration will provide a collection of rules collected by Culture Amp over the years.
+By default our ESLint configuration will provide a collection of rules curated to Culture Amp's needs.
 It was originally based on the AirBNB style guide, and expects prettier to provide code formatting.

 You can provide your own ESLint configuration by supplying a file `eslint.config.js`: